 Role I served as the lead writer on naming, UX, and marketing content.

-Results We quickly achieved 80% adoption and are on track to hit 100%.
+Results We quickly achieved 80% adoption, and continued to grow.

 Until 2017, features for both drivers and passengers got cozy in the same Lyft app.
 Great for adoption, not so great for little things like product design and the app's size.
-We decided to split the Lyft app into two, which seemed on par with signing up to climb Mt.
-Everest.
+We decided to split the Lyft app into two—a major undertaking.

 I stepped up to the plate as lead writer for the entire project, pulling from my prior experience as a driver-facing, knowledge base, and product writer.
 While nearly every team at Lyft contributed in some way, I worked most closely with the lead Product Marketing Manager, Product Manager, and Designer to complete:

-The immense undertaking went off without a hitch, thanks to the project leads' rock-solid planning and communication.
+The launch went off without a hitch, thanks to the project leads' rock-solid planning and communication.
 Over 80% of drivers quickly downloaded the new app, and the team had a robust plan in place to convert the remaining 20% through additional sends and incentives.